 Building or Remodeling a Kids Playroom - Safety First

-When setting up a playroom for kids, it is important that certain safety precautions are set in place during the design and implementation phases to ensure your children are out of harm's way - especially when you are not around to supervise.
+When setting up a playroom for kids, certain safety precautions must be set in place during the design and implementation phases to ensure your children are out of harm's way - especially when you are not around to supervise.

 Kids and Electricity Don't Mix

 There's a reason we hire electricians when our homes need repair - being shocked by electricity can kill a person.
 These zaps can range from mild to deathly, and putting a child near a location where they can get zapped is irresponsible and extremely dangerous.
 One key place is any electrical outlet as these are close to the ground and in easy reach of a child.